elucian/bee/draft/concurrent.md

 **example:**

-Asynchronous call can be done using a control loop and keyword `begin`:
+Asynchronous call can be done using a control loop and keyword _"begin"_:

 ```# suspend n seconds
 rule test(n ∈ N):